Parth0415/Parth-Daily-Work-Day-Schedule/README.md

 ##

-My motivation to build this Daily work day scheduler application responsive and eventful.
+My motivation was to build this Daily work day scheduler application responsive and eventful.

 I build this Daily workday scheduler application for users to save events for each hour of the day so that they can plan accordingly.
 Furthermore, i build this application to showcase my skills on my portfolio which will help me to build my career as a developer in a real-life.